 A Riparian Area Development Permit is required for any development activity within 30m of a waterbody within a Riparian Development Permit Area.
 Riparian areas are designated under the provincial Riparian Areas Regulation for the protection of the natural environment, its ecosystems, and biological diversity.

 A Wildfire Protection Development Area Permit is required when the property to be developed is situated within a Development Permit Area designated in an Official Community Plan for wildfire protection.
 When such a designation exists, a Wildfire Protection Development Area Permit must be obtained before a Building Permit.

 A Development Variance Permit (DVP) allows for the relaxation of certain Squamish-Lillooet Regional District zoning bylaw requirements, other than use or density, such as setbacks from a lot line.

-Official Community Plan and Zoning Amendments
+Official Community Plan Amendments

 An Official Community Plan amendment is required any time a proposed land use contravenes an Official Community Plan.

 A Zoning Amendment is required if the proposed land use is not permitted under the existing zoning.

 Temporary Commercial or Industrial Use Permits can authorize a particular use to occur, temporarily, in a zone where it is not usually permitted.
 The permit is issued for a specified period of time and establishes the conditions under which the temporary use may be carried on.